ijackson/rfcs/text/0000-command-overhaul.md

  3. Provide `.ok()` to turn `ExitStatus` into a `std::result::Result` and `impl std::error::Error` for `process::ExitStatus`.
 [2021]
  4. Change the return value of `Command::output` to a suitable `Result` type which can represent failure wait status, stderr output, or both.
 [2021]

+No new functionality is proposed, only API changes to make the existing functionality less error-prone and more ergonomic.

 # Motivation (overall)
 [motivation]: #motivation

 Currently, correct use of `Command` involves a lot of tiresome boilerplate to deal with `ExitStatus` and so on.
 The compiler fails to spot many obvious programming mistakes, including failing to check the subprocess's exit status.

+Running subprocesses is inherently complex, and provides many opportunites for errors to occur - so there are some questions about how to best represent this complexity in a convenient API.

+Because of the need to make incompatible changes, and the complexity of the process handling problem space and the resulting questions about what our API should look like, an RFC is appropriate.

-There are a number of distinct but interlocking problems.
-It seems convenient to me to deal with them in a single RFC, but there is a separate instance of the RFC template questions for each.
+There are a number of distinct but interlocking problems, many tracked at [rust-lang/rust#73131](https://github.com/rust-lang/rust/issues/73131).
+It seems convenient to deal with them in a single RFC, but there is a separate instance of the RFC template questions for each:

-Running subprocesses is complex, and provides many opportunites for errors to occur, so there are some questions about how to best represent this complexity in a convenient API.

 # 1. Diagnose failure to run, or wait, or check exit status

 ## Motivation

-The following incorrect program fragments are all accepted today and run to completion returning an error:
+The following incorrect program fragments are all accepted today and run to completion without returning any error:

 ```
     Command::new("touch")